Rafaeltheraven/mpdmenu/README.md

 Of note should be that the queue options will take control of your `mpdmenu` until you quit.

+Furthermore, mpa also adds support for the `-P` mode argument, which is the album playlist mode, allowing you to select an album to play from the current playlist.

 If you pass the `-c` argument to `mpdmenu` and use any of the `mpa` controls.
 The `-c` will be passed on the `mpa`.

 ## Requirements